 The Union Public Service Commission has been established under Article 315 of the Constitution of India.
 The Commission consists of a Chairman and ten Members.

-Union Public Service Commission have been entrusted with the following duties and roles under the Constitution like:
+Union Public Service Commission has been entrusted with the following duties and roles under the Constitution like:

 - recruitment to services and posts under the Central Government by selection through interviews.

 - Engineering Services Examination (ESE).

 - Indian Economic Service and Indian Statistical Service (IES/ISS).